Regulations Summary and Area Map

 Regulations that are new or differ substantially from last year are shown in bold print.

-- Legal to Take: Wood duck and teal during special September duck season; duck, geese and coot during regular duck season; see hunt dates listed below.
-Daily bag limit during special September duck season is 4 ducks with species restrictions.
+- Legal to Take: Wood duck and teal during September duck season; teal during the Teal only September season; duck, geese and coot during regular duck season; see hunt dates listed below.
+Daily bag limit during September duck seasons is 6 ducks with species restrictions.
 Daily bag limit during regular duck season is 6 ducks with species restrictions, 5 merganser (only 2 of which may be a hooded merganser), 15 light geese and 15 coot.
-Consult Migratory Game Bird Regulations for detailed information on special September duck season and duck, light goose and coot season.
+Consult Migratory Game Bird Regulations for detailed information for the special September duck seasons and for duck, light goose and coot season.

 - The following hunt days are available: